Mnorwich/pd8_Peglegs-GetButter_MarkN-CooperW/README.md

 Play football-->Code-->Rinse and Repeat

 TO RUN:
-javac Driver.java
+javac Driver.java \n
 java Driver

 WARNING:
 It takes an astounding amount of skill and inteligence to play this game.
 It is also quite addictive.
-Please DO NOT endeavor on this journey if you of the weak of heart.
+Please DO NOT endeavor on this journey if you are of the weak of heart.